dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/connect-github.md

 - Clone repos using HTTPS rather than SSH.
 - Trigger [Continuous integration](/docs/deploy/cloud-ci-job) builds when pull requests are opened in GitHub.

-**GitHub On-Premise**

-If you're using an On-Premises GitHub deployment, this method will not work for your account.
-Please instead reference our docs on [importing a project by git URL](/docs/collaborate/git/import-a-project-by-git-url) to set up your connection.
-This alternative connection method does not include the benefits of the native integration mentioned above.

 ## Prerequisites

+- For On-Premises GitHub deployment, reference [importing a project by git URL](/docs/collaborate/git/import-a-project-by-git-url) to set up your connection instead.
+Some git features are [limited](/docs/collaborate/git/import-a-project-by-git-url#limited-integration) with this setup.
 - You _must_ be a **GitHub organization owner** in order to [install the dbt Cloud application](/docs/collaborate/git/connect-github#installing-dbt-cloud-in-your-github-account) in your GitHub organization.
 For more GitHub organization role, see the [GitHub documentation](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization).
 - The GitHub organization owner requires [_Owner_](/docs/collaborate/manage-access/self-service-permissions) or [_Account Admin_](/docs/collaborate/manage-access/enterprise-permissions) permissions when they log into dbt Cloud to integrate with a GitHub environment using organizations.
 - You may need to temporarily provide an extra dbt Cloud user account with _Owner_ or _Account Admin_ [permissions](/docs/collaborate/manage-access/self-service-permissions) for your GitHub organization owner until they complete the installation.

 ## Installing dbt Cloud in your GitHub account